UCA-Squad/moodle-mod_teams/README.md

 Mod Teams
 ==================================
-This moodle mod creates and displays a Teams resource (team or online meeting) from a Moodle course.
+This moodle mod creates and displays a Teams resource (team or online meeting/virtual classroom) from a Moodle course.

 Goals
 ------------
-Goals of this mod were to create a Teams resource from a Moodle course, to access to it and to enrol course members as this teams resource members.
+Goals of this plugin were to create a Teams resource from a Moodle course, to access to it and to enrol course members as this teams resource members.

 Requirements
 ------------